 WATER QUALITY CERTIFICATION: The Clean Water Act (CWA) Section 401 Certification Rule (Certification Rule, 40 CFR 121), effective September 11, 2020, requires certification for any license or permit that authorizes an activity that may result in a discharge.
 The scope of a CWA Section 401 certification is limited to assuring that a discharge from a federally licensed or permitted activity will comply with water quality requirements.
-The applicant has submitted a request for Section 401 Water Quality Certification to the Tennessee Department of Environment and Conservation.
+The applicant is responsible for requesting certification and providing requested information to the certifying authority.
+Upon submittal of the required documentation, the Corps will determine the reasonable period of time for the certifying authority to act on the request.

 ENDANGERED SPECIES: There are four federally listed mammal species that are known to have ranges that include the project area.
-They are the federally endangered Indiana bat (Myotis sodalis), the federally endangered northern long-eared bat (Myotis septentrionalis), the federally endangered Gray Bat (Myotis grisescens), and the federally proposed endangered tricolored bat (Perimyotis subflavus).
-There is one fish species, the federally endangered Pallid Sturgeon (Scaphirhynchus albus); one insect candidate species, the Monarch Butterfly (Danaus plexippus); and one reptile proposed for listing, the Alligator Snapping Turtle (Macrochelys temminckii).
+They are the federally endangered Indiana bat (Myotis sodalist), the federally endangered northern long-eared bat (Myotis septentrionalis), the federally endangered Gray Bat (Myotis grisescens), the federally proposed endangered tricolored bat (Perimyotis subflavus).
+There is one fish species, the federally endangered Pallid Sturgeon (Scaphirhynchus albus), one insect candidate species, the Monarch Butterfly (Danaus plexippus), and one reptile proposed for listing, the Alligator Snapping Turtle (Macrochelys temminckii).
 This project is being coordinated with the United States Fish and Wildlife Service.
 Any comments they may have regarding endangered or threatened wildlife or plants, or their critical habitat, will be considered in our evaluation of the described work.